cbosoft/rheometer/README.md

 The control software is a simple command line application for setting up runs, controlling flow, and data acquisition.

+The rheometer software is designed for speed, but also flexibility.
+Control modules are shared objects which dynamically link in to the program when you start it.
+This just means a control module is a piece of a program that can be loaded on the fly or modified without modifying the whole program.
+This is to facilitate investigation of control algorithms for use with dense suspensions.

 # Installation